djeada/Linux-Notes/notes/hardware.md

 * `dmesg`: Displays the messages from the kernel ring buffer.
 This includes messages from the kernel itself and device drivers. `dmesg` is especially useful for obtaining information about hardware events, such as the plugging or unplugging of devices.

-### Monitoring Hardware in Linux
+### Monitoring Hardware

 Monitoring hardware is an essential part of system administration.
 It helps identify performance bottlenecks, resource-intensive tasks, overheating components, failing hardware, and more.
-Here are some tools to monitor hardware in Linux:
+Here are some tools to monitor hardware:

 * `top` and `htop`: These commands provide a real-time, dynamic view of the processes running on the system.
 They display system summary information and a list of processes currently managed by the Linux kernel. `htop` provides a more user-friendly interface and includes color, which can help you visually parse the data quickly.